 The Keltner Channel is a robust indicator, but it can be complemented by other indicators to provide definitive confluences.
 One of the best complimentary indicators is the ADX (average directional index), which will help qualify momentous trends and will help identify false breakouts.

 In ranging markets, the strategy is to buy at support and sell at resistance.
-But to only trade high probability signals, traders can combine the Keltner Channel with oscillators, such as Stochastics and RSI, that deliver overbought and oversold signals.
+But to only trade high probability signals, traders can combine the Keltner Channel with oscillators, such as Stochastics and RSI indicator, that deliver overbought and oversold signals.

-- Multiple Timeframes – The Keltner Channel can be applied on up to 21 chart timeframes which AvaTrade has available.
+- Multiple Timeframes – Can be applied on up to 21 chart timeframes which AvaTrade has available.

-- Demo Account – AvaTrade has a free demo account available, where traders can try out different Keltner Channel strategies without putting any money on the line.
+- Demo Account – AvaTrade has a free demo account available, where traders can try out different strategies without putting any money on the line.

 ** Disclaimer – While due research has been undertaken to compile the above content, it remains an informational and educational piece only.
 None of the content provided constitutes any form of investment advice.